balakrishna31arju/AI-Internship-Pantech-Solutions/README.md

 # ARTIFICIAL INTELLIGENCE
 1. How to create basic AI application (Chat bot using DialogFlow)
-2. Revision - Basics of python Programming for AI.
+2. Revision - Basics of Python Programming for AI.

 # COMPUTER VISION